You want smart political talk without the meltdowns?

 So I want to go home.

-Is actually the name of the song, but he talks about being on the brink of war.
+I don't know if it was actually the name of the song, but he talks about being on the brink of war, but it's definitely I want to go home.

-You know, and a part of it's sad.
+No, and part of it's sad.

 I want to go to paradise where you are.

-I mean, that that whole let not your heart be troubled, you know, in my father's house and many mansions, and I go and prepare a place for you so that where I am you shall also be, or Jesus on the cross saying, This day, you know, when when he has got one guy on one side spitting at him and yelling at him, saying, Well, if you're a king, get us off this cross, and the other guy's saying, I deserve to be here.
+I mean, that whole let not your heart be troubled, you know, in my father's house and many mansions, and I go and prepare a place for you so that where I am, you shall also be.

-Uh will you please remember me when you go into your kingdom?
+Will you please remember me when you go into your kingdom?

-And Jesus turns to the guy and says, on the cross, well he's dying.
+And Jesus turns to the guy and says, on the cross, well, he's dying.

 You know, this day you will be with me in paradise.